scottmk/ti4-reference/snippets/techs/base/blue/sling-relay.md

 Requirements: :ti4-tech-propulsion:

-ACTION: Exhaust this card to produce 1 ship in any system that contains one of your space docks.
+<span style="font-variant:small-caps;">Action</span>: Exhaust this card to produce 1 ship in any system that contains one of your space docks.